 Chris began his career in the fire service at the Pleasant Plains Fire Department in Toms River, New Jersey working his way through the ranks to “Chief of Department” serving from 2005-2007.
 He also served as Deputy Coordinator with the Toms River Office of Emergency Management from 1996-2010 where he was responsible for all phases of incident management during man-made and natural disasters.
 In 2007, Chris was awarded the “Lifesaving and Heroism” award by the Toms River Township Council for the selfless actions of he and his crew in saving the life of a suicidal male.
 He holds numerous incident, fire and rescue certifications and studied at Louisiana State University for Firefighter 2 as well as the National Fire Academy in Emmitsburg, Maryland.

-Chris currently serves concurrently as a firefighter with the Whitesville Fire Department of Jackson Township and as Fire Commissioner in Jackson Township Fire District 1, where he oversees the management and budget of the fire company.
-Additionally, he serves as Deputy Fire Coordinator with the Ocean County Fire Coordinators Office and is responsible for coordination of fire department activities in Manchester, Jackson, and New Egypt (Plumsted) townships.
-He is honored to be an instructor at Rutgers University, Center For Executive Leadership In Government.
+Chris currently serves as a firefighter with the Whitesville Fire Department of Jackson Township and is a past Fire Commissioner in Jackson Township Fire District 1, where he oversaw the management and budget of the fire company.
+Additionally, he served as Deputy Fire Coordinator with the Ocean County Fire Coordinators Office and is responsible for coordination of fire department activities in Manchester, Jackson, and New Egypt (Plumsted) townships from 2009 until 2019.
+In 2019, Chris was asked to join the prestigious New Jersey Urban Search & Rescue Team (NJ-TF1) that works nationally on large scale disasters as a member of their planning component.
+He is also honored to be an instructor at the Rutgers University Center For Executive Leadership In Government.

-Chris is an elected officer of the National Association of Public Insurance Adjusters (NAPIA) and serves as the organization’s Treasurer.
+Chris is an elected officer of the National Association of Public Insurance Adjusters (NAPIA) and serves as the organization’s Vice President.
 Chris has lectured on Public Adjuster ethics at both the First Party Claims Conference (FPCC) and The Professional Public Adjusters Association of New Jersey (PPAANJ).
-Chris is licensed in New Jersey, Pennsylvania, North Carolina, South Carolina, Tennessee, Texas, Colorado, and Florida.
+Chris is licensed in New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North Carolina, South Carolina, Tennessee, Texas, Colorado, and Florida.